electric-sql/electric/docs/examples/notes/running.md

          |-----LOGICAL_PUBLISHER_HOST--->|
 ```

 With the `yarn electric:start` script, `LOGICAL_PUBLISHER_HOST` defaults to `localhost`.
-If you sync service is running on a different host, you may need to change this.
-Either by patching the `./backend/startElectric.js` script, or by just running the Electric sync service directly using the docker command shown in <DocPageLink path="api/service" />.
+If your sync service is running on a different host, you may need to change this.
+Either by patching the `./backend/startElectric.js` script, or by just running the Electric sync service directly using the `docker run` command shown in <DocPageLink path="api/service" />.